Gerd Geerling: Research

-Geerling's clinical and scientific interests and activities are focused on natural tear substitutes, tissue constructs for ocular surface reconstruction and regeneration as well as new transplantation techniques for the treatment of corneal and ocular surface disorders, in particular dry eye, Corneal diasease and keratectasias.
+Geerling's clinical and scientific interests and activities are focused on natural tear substitutes, tissue constructs for ocular surface reconstruction and regeneration as well as new transplantation techniques for the treatment of corneal and ocular surface disorders, in particular dry eye, Corneal disease and keratectasias.
 He was one of the first to introduce modern lamellar corneal graft techniques in Germany and intraoperative optical coherence tomography in Ophthalmology.

 His surgical specialty lies in the anterior segment of the eye, with a particular focus on corneal transplantation.
 In addition he is specialised in glaucoma and oculoplastic surgery, including lacrimal and orbital tumor surgery.
 He has published more than 150 manuscripts in scientific journals and books and has edited two books.